ChrisJD/HMD-Stereoificator/Release/Stereoificator/README.txt

 EGO Engine games:
+I recommend using one of the opentrack builds in this post: http://www.mtbs3d.com/phpBB/viewtopic.php?f=141&t=17594 for the motion tracking.
+Just set HMD Stereoificator's tracking setting to "no tracking" while using opentrack.
+It injects the tracking data into the game via the trackir interface which is much better way to go than mouse emulation, and if you have a hydra to strap to your head you get 6DOF.
 The FoV needs to be changed in the car configuration files.
 The easiest way to make the change is to go and get the fov changer utility from http://www.nogripracing.com/forum/showpost.php?p=1382564&postcount=18 (you'll need to register with the forum to be able to download it).
+It works with all the EGO games listed here, just point it to the games directroy.
 You probably want to make a backup of the car files (easiest just to backup the entire game directory) before making any changes.
 I only change the cockpit fov as that's the only place I want to play from.
 DirectX9 mode needs to be forced if you have a 10/11 card for all EGO games (except possibly GRID?).
 DirectX9 is forced in the configuration file "My Documents\My Games\GAME_NAME\hardwaresettings\hardware_settings_config.xml" where GAME_NAME is DiRT2, DiRT3, FormulaOne
 Shadows need to be on the lowest setting without turning them off (all though you can turn them off if you want).
 Disable all HUD elements.